siddhant-khisty/events/battlesnake/README.md

 # Battlesnake December tournament

 ## About
-Leaderboard;

 WeMakeDevs is running a month long Battlesnake Battleground event.
 The idea is for you to build your snake, use any algorithm that you like, and compete with people around the world.
 Anyone with beginner-level coding knowledge can have fun with Battlesnake.
-Learn how to take part 👇

 ## 🚨 Steps to take part
 1. Join the [Battlesnake Discord](https://discord.com/invite/hD8fvUGcqC) and introduce yourself in #battlegrounds channel